 Does insurance cover the coronavirus?

-Each policy covers — or doesn’t cover — the virus in different ways.
+Each insurance policy covers — or doesn’t cover — the virus in different ways.

 What's in this guide?